SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 The `score.java` file had a problem in the `showMessage()` method due to which the animations such as "Level Up" or "+1" for score kept getting stuck on the screen instead of disappearing in some time.
 To fix the problem, I created a JavaFX `Timeline` object, which allows you to define actions that should occur at specified intervals.
 This fixed the problem of display staying for a while, however, still sometimes "+1" or "-1" doesnt appear when a brick is broken or lives are lost (heart gets reduced tho).

+**2- Increase paddle width feature**

+In the `main.java` file, I have implemented a feature in which if the ball hits the `Block.Long` brick, the paddle width will increase until the next level is reached.
+I have explained the details of this feature in the "Additions" part of this readme file.
+As easy as it seemed to implement the feature when I got the idea, it was actually hard to adjust the collision and paddle movement with the new width.
+Hence, even tho I have made all the changes I can in the `move()` method, `restart()` and collision methods to address the issue, sometimes the increased width paddle works fine and sometimes it doesn't move properly.
+I can't understand how to solve this issue.

+The reason I kept this feature in the game is because even after taking steps to solve the issue, the issue only comes sometimes and other times it works fine.
+I put it a lot of hardwork to implement it hence, I thought of keeping it instead of removing it from the game.

 # Features Not Implemented:
 Identify any features that you were unable to implement and provide a clear explanation for why they were left out.